 Wrappers are not a body of code, nor an interface spec.
 They are, instead, a technique for hooking a new module into an existing calling sequence.
 There are limitations on other portions of the server implementation which make using wrappers possible; limits on when specific fields of data structures may be modified.
-They are intended as a replacement for GCInterest queues, which were not general enough to support existing modules; in particular software cursors and backing store both needed more control over the activity.
+They are intended as a replacement for GCInterest queues, which were not general enough to support existing modules; in particular software cursors needed more control over the activity.
 The general mechanism for using wrappers is:

 '''

 privateWrapperFunction (object, ...)

 ObjectPtr object;

 {

 pre-wrapped-function-stuff ...

-object->functionVector = (void ) object->devPrivates[privateIndex].ptr;
+object->functionVector = dixLookupPrivate(&object->devPrivates, privateKey)

 (object->functionVector) (object, ...);

 /

 this next line is occasionally required by the rules governing

 wrapper functions.
 Always using it will not cause problems.

 Not using it when necessary can cause severe troubles.

 /

-object->devPrivates[privateIndex].ptr = (pointer) object->functionVector;
+dixSetPrivate(&object->devPrivates, privateKey, object->functionVector);

 object->functionVector = privateWrapperFunction;

 post-wrapped-function-stuff ...

 }

 privateInitialize (object)

 ObjectPtr object;

 {

-object->devPrivates[privateIndex].ptr = (pointer) object->functionVector;
+dixSetPrivate(&object->devPrivates, privateKey, object->functionVector);

 object->functionVector = privateWrapperFunction;

+}

 '''